 - Is the fellowship paid?

 FUSE fellows are independent contractors and receive an annual $90,000 stipend, paid monthly over the course of their 12-month engagement.
-Health benefits are not provided.
+As an independent contractor, taxes are not withheld and benefits are not provided.

 - When do the fellowships begin and end?